 Please follow our Instagram for further opportunities to contribute to this book.
 Details will be released throughout the year.

-We have chosen Chronic Fatigue as opposed to M.E/CFS as it can sometimes be difficult for people to get an official diagnosis of M.E/CFS and we didn’t want to exclude people who had a vital story to share.
+We have chosen to focus on the symptom of Chronic Fatigue as opposed to M.E/CFS as it can sometimes be difficult for people to get an official diagnosis of M.E/CFS and we didn’t want to exclude people who had a vital story to share.
 Additionally, as many conditions have the symptom of chronic fatigue, we believe that we can learn for each other’s experiences.
 For example, how a person with fibro manages their fatigue may be of benefit to someone with M.E and vice-versa.

 Can my contribution be anonymous?